fourzedotEXE/lora-based_morse-transceiver/README.md

 ### Potential Improvements going forward...
 - Create smaller devicec footprint by creating custom PCB to contain essential electronics
-- Use more sophisticated debouce methedology
+- Use more sophisticated debouce methodology
 - Use a higher memory microcontroller architecture